machwatt/sf_filecollection_gallery/Documentation/User/Index.rst

 - If the pagination should be rendered above/below the list
 - If the images should be placed in a lightbox.
 (May depend on your global settings)
 - If you provide some file description in the filelist or in the file collection, you may render this below the images.
+- The sorting of the images may be ascending, descending or as given in the filecollection.

 .. figure:: ../Images/screenshot-plugin.png